Lartg/discord-webscraper/modules/04-Connect-to-Your-Discord-Bot/readme.md

 	}
 ```

-### Opening a live connection
+# Opening a live connection
-  - Using the session object that we created, the Open() function establishes a websocket connection to our discord server.
+  Using the session object that we created, the Open() function establishes a websocket connection to discord servers.
 This will allow us to listen for commands/messages.

 ```go
 	// Open a websocket connection to Discord.